aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

 - If configured, the Algorithm Suite MUST be the [Algorithm Suite configured on this Item Encryptor](./ddb-item-encryptor.md#algorithm-suite).
   If not configured on the Item Encryptor, Algorithm Suite MUST NOT be specified.
-- Encryption Context is this input Item's [DynamoDB Item Base Context](#dynamodb-item-base-context).
+- Encryption Context MUST be this input Item's [DynamoDB Item Base Context](#dynamodb-item-base-context).
 - TODO: CMM depends on MPL changes that should be spec'd out first (specifically configuring EC keys that are required on Decrypt)